 Hanna Hölling (UK)

-Hanna B. Hölling teaches in the Department of History of Art, University College London, where she convenes the programme History of Art, Materials and Technology.
+Hanna B. Hölling teaches in the Department of History of Art, University College London, where she convenes the program History of Art, Materials and Technology.
 She is also Research Professor, Materiality in Art and Culture, at the University of the Arts Bern.
 Her books include Paik’s Virtual Archive: Time, Change and Materiality on Media Art (University of California Press, 2017), Revisions – Zen for Film (Bard, 2015), an anthology The Explicit Material: Inquiries on the Intersection of Curatorial and Conservation Cultures (Brill 2019, with F. Bewer and K. Ammann), and the upcoming anthology Object—Event—Performance (New York: Bard Graduate Center).
+With Johannes M. Hedinger, she is series editor and a co-editor of the first issue of Landscape.
 She is Head of Theory at ILEA and an Alps Art Academy core faculty member since 2016.